lyndon025/playtested/src/content/article/2023-05-24-a-visually-striking-dragon-collecting-fantasy-rpg--full-review---dragon-arise.md

 ---
-title: "A visually striking dragon collecting fantasy RPG! | Full Review - Dragon Arise"
+author: lyndonguitar
+category: Review
-description: "Dragon Arise is a dragon collecting fantasy RPG that takes players on a whimsical journey into a world filled with dragons and epic battles."
+description: Dragon Arise is a dragon collecting fantasy RPG that takes players on a whimsical journey into a world filled with dragons and epic battles.
+featured: false
 pubDate: 2023-05-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dragon-arise"]
+tags:
-featured: false
+- taptap
+- dragon-arise
-thumb: ""
+thumb: ''
+title: A visually striking dragon collecting fantasy RPG! | Full Review - Dragon Arise
 ---

 Dragon Arise is a dragon collecting fantasy RPG that takes players on a whimsical journey into a world filled with dragons and epic battles.